 Additional information about the different online proctoring tools used at FAU:

-Using Citation Machine is a great way to generate your citations in MLA, APA, Chicago, Turabian, and thousands more!
+Using Citation Machine is a way to learn how to reference sources by generating citations like MLA, APA, Chicago, Turabian, and thousands more!
+Please note: the author of any document is ultimately responsible for checking their citations for accuracy.

 Document your sources in scholarly writing with the MLA style system.